-The selection of the optimal cluster of innovations in a given area is based on the effectiveness of the cluster in reducing risk, where risk assessment includes the assessment of social and environmental besides economic impacts.
-The selection and the combination of the innovations to be included in the cluster should consider the specific conditions at the site, including also the respect of existing laws and regulations, the social perception of the existing risk management and the potential acceptance of the new solutions.
+The selection of the optimal cluster of innovations in a given area is based on the effectiveness of the cluster in reducing risk, where risk assessment includes the assessment of social, environmental and economic vulnerability assessment.
+The selection and the combination of the innovations in the cluster should consider the specific conditions at the site, including also the respect of existing laws and regulations, the social perception of the existing risk management and the potential acceptance of the new solutions.